Zariski-local framed $\mathbb{A}^1$-homotopy theory: Etale excision and motivic localisation.

 \begin{definition} Let $Z$ be a Grothendieck topology on a category $\calS$.
-We say that an object $F$ of $\SPre(\calS)$ is a $Z$-sheaf if for any $Z$-covering $\tilde X\to X$ the map $F(X)\to \lim\limits_{\Delta} F(\check C_X(\tilde X))$ is an equivalence. \end{definition} For a Grothendieck topology $Z$ on a category $\calS$ denote by the same symbol the induced topology on $\calS_X$. \begin{lemma} The functor $e_X$ from Def. \ref{def:eX} preserve $Z$-sheaves. \end{lemma} \begin{proof} The claim follows form the definitions. \end{proof}
+We say that an object $F$ of $\SPre(\calS)$ is a $Z$-sheaf if for any $Z$-covering sieve $c\in \Pre(\calS)$ of $X\in \calS$ the map $F(X)\to \lim\limits_{X^\prime\in c} F(X^\prime)$ is an equivalence, where $c$ in the subscript the fibrant category over $\calS$ corresponding to $c$. \end{definition} For a Grothendieck topology $Z$ on a category $\calS$ denote by the same symbol the induced topology on $\calS_X$. \begin{lemma} The functor $e_X$ from Def. \ref{def:eX} preserves $Z$-sheaves. \end{lemma} \begin{proof} The claim follows form the definitions. \end{proof}

 For a category $\calS$ denote by $\mathrm{pro-}\calS$ the category of pro-objects.
-For any $F\in \SPre(\calS)$ we denote by the same symbol the corresponding continuous presheaf on $\mathrm{pro-}\calS$.
+For any $F\in \SPre(\calS)$, we denote by the same symbol the corresponding continuous presheaf on $\mathrm{pro-}\calS$.